• Facebook

 Instant Pot Chicken and Rice Soup

-a bowl of chicken breast and white rice soup
+A bowl of chicken and rice soup garnished with dill.

 Print Recipe